Eight Mile Plains, Queensland: Geography

-Eight Mile Plains is 14.9 km by road south-southeast of the Brisbane GPO.
+Eight Mile Plains is 14.9 km by road south-southeast of the Brisbane CBD.

 Bulimba Creek forms the northern and western boundary of the suburb.
 The Gateway Motorway forms the north-eastern boundary and the Pacific Motorway forms the south-eastern boundary.

-Dominant natural features of the area include Bulimba Creek.
-Before white settlement the area was home to a diverse range of flora and fauna.
-There are also areas of remnant bushland in the suburb and a small number of market gardens.

-The Brisbane Technology Park is an initiative of the Queensland Government developed to provide a catalytic environment for established and emerging knowledge-intensive, technology-based companies.
+Brisbane Technology Park is on the corner of Logan Road and Miles Platting Road (27.5772°S 153.0945°E).
+It is an initiative of the Queensland Government developed to provide an environment for established and emerging knowledge-intensive, technology-based companies.

 History

 The name of the Aboriginal clan formerly occupying this area is uncertain.
 According to one source they are likely to have been the Chepara clan of Eight Mile Plains who spoke Turrbal.
 The Yerongpan of Oxley Creek are said to have claimed the area from Brisbane to Ipswich.
 Another source claims they were the Yagarabal, who ranged from Brisbane to the Logan River and west to Moggill Creek.
-The Aborigines used a trail which later became Logan Road.
+The original custodians used a trail which later became Logan Road.
 This trail bisected many creeks including the Mimosa Creek and Bulimba Creek watercourse.

 The name Eight Mile Plains was given early in its settlement, and refers to the area's flat topography and the distance (8 mi) to One Mile Swamp (now Woolloongabba).

 In 1861, over 7800 acre in the nearby Coopers Plains area had been proclaimed the Brisbane Agricultural Reserve.
 In 1864 this was extended by a further 5500 acre and the Eight Mile Plains Agricultural Reserve was formed.
 It comprised the current suburbs of Sunnybank, Sunnybank Hills, Runcorn, Kuraby, Eight Mile Plains and parts of Coopers Plains, Algester and Stretton.

 Charles Baker bought land in the area in 1863.
 He obtained a publican's licence for Baker's Hotel on 12 December 1865.
 Joseph Baker took over the licence in 1869 and changed the name to Eight Mile Plains Hotel.
 In 1875 the hotel became a Cobb & Co staging post.
 In 1927, two Scottish sisters Mary-Jane McCamey and Emma O’Sullivan took over the hotel and changed its name to "The Glen", because the undulating countryside reminded them of the area in Scotland where they were born.
 The O'Sullivan family introduced wood chopping competitions at the hotel, including a cross saw event with one end being taken by a woman (known today as a Jack and Jill competition).
 These events attracted huge crowds and led to the formation of the Queensland Axeman's Association which continues to operate wood chopping competitions throughout Queensland and send teams to national and international events.
 As at 2019, The Glen Hotel continues to trade, making it one of the longest continuously trading hotels in Queensland.